HerrGrafVal/PySaar2024/README.md

     `pip install pandas sympy numpy scipy mpmath pylatex matplotlib sphinx`
 - Make sure previously installed packages are up-to-date:
     `pip install *package-name* --upgrade`
-- A working latex installation is required to use this project.
+- A working latex installation is required to use this project (pdfLaTeX **and** latexmk).
 - Generate documentation HTML:
     1. Navigate to */PySaar2024/docs/*
     2. Execute `make.bat html`, on Windows do `.\make.bat html` instead
-    3. Ignore the following sphinx warning: `Inline strong start-string without end-string`
+    3. Ignore one occurence of the sphinx warning: `Inline strong start-string without end-string`
 - The HTML documentation contains additional information not present in source code docstrings
-- The HTML documentation contains a step by step on how to perform your own simulation
+- **The HTML documentation of *main.py* contains a step by step on how to perform your own simulation**
 - Access documentation HTML:
     1. Navigate to */PySaar2024/docs/build/html*
     2. Open *index.html* in browser